symfony/symfony-docs/cookbook/workflow/new_project_svn.rst

 libraries into the ``vendor/`` directory.
 It also reads ``deps.lock`` file, pinning each library listed there to the exact git commit hash.

-In this setup, the vendors libraries aren't part of your git repository, not even as submodules.
+In this setup, the vendors libraries aren't part of your repository, not even as submodules.
 Instead, we rely on the ``deps`` and ``deps.lock`` files and the ``bin/vendors`` script to manage everything.
-Those files are part of your repository, so the necessary versions of each third-party library are version-controlled in git, and you can use the vendors script to bring your project up to date.
+Those files are part of your repository, so the necessary versions of each third-party library are version-controlled, and you can use the vendors script to bring your project up to date.

 Whenever a developer clones a project, he/she should run the ``php bin/vendors install``